Coleman Legal LLP Logo

 a) Preserve the product in question

 Coleman Legal LLP is a law firm that specialises in multi-party actions.
-Our team of experienced solicitors has extensive expertise in representing groups of individuals who have been similarly affected by a legal issue, such as medical negligence, personal injury, or environmental damage.
-We offer comprehensive legal advice, court representation, and negotiation of settlements to ensure that our clients receive fair and just outcomes.
+Our team of experienced defective product litigation solicitors has extensive expertise in representing groups of individuals similarly affected by defective products in Ireland.
+We offer comprehensive legal advice, court representation, and settlement negotiation to ensure our clients receive fair and just outcomes.

 Coleman Legal LLP